manishghop/Movie-Recommendation-System/README.md

 In this step we look for any discrepancies in the dataset.
 After proper analysis, many missing values were found in different columns.
 The first attempted solution was to fill these values with the data interpolation techniques and the data was just enough to perform accurate filling of values.
 The genres were seperated with a special characters so we had to deal with that.
-A lot of the rows were empty as a result we had to either remove those columns(if they were insignificant) or had to perform certain .
+A lot of the rows were empty as a result we had to either remove those columns(if they were insignificant) or had to perform certain pre-processing techniques.
 We performed standard scaling to ensure that we normalize the data-set.
-There were no missing values as the yahoo api does it's job exceptionally well.

 ## FEATURE-ENGINEERING

 We extracted several features from the dataset.
 We extracted the year of the movie realeased from the title of the movie.
 We extracted the relationship of the movie having prequel or sequel from its title.
-After we finished with the feature extractions, we removed redudant features using pearson correlation.
+After we finished with the feature extractions, we removed redundant features using pearson correlation.

 ## MODEL SELECTION